Walt Disney World Christmas Celebrations

 To mark the holiday season, there is a giant 65 foot tree by the entrance and the afternoon parade is Mickey’s Jingle Jungle Parade.

 The Donald’s Breakfastosaurus character breakfast takes on a seasonal flavour with Deck the Halls with Donald in Animal Kingdom’s DinoLand U.S.A.

 You can also enjoy carol singers throughout the day at Camp Minnie-Mickey and the Oasis and visit Santa at Santa Goofy’s Holiday Village.

 All the shops and restaurants have special holiday window dressings.
 Don’t forget to visit Disney’s Days of Christmas shop in particular and of course Santa at Santa’s Chalet.
-From November 16 to December 24 you can see Santa Claus and from December 25 to 27 it is Santa Goofy.

 In Disney’s town of Celebration the Now Snowing event begins after Thanksgiving and continues until New Year’s Eve.